SKYBIRDSGP/Quadruped-Isaac-Sim/QL/QL.md

 * Recognises the unfamilier moves as well
 * Can be used in for typical complex environments
 * Takes long to train

+We are going to use the Bellman's equation.
+After taking any action, we resample the environment to figure out what the next Q value is.